 What Are the Different Types of Restaurant Liability Insurance?

 - Employers Liability coverage is part of a Workers Compensation policy.
 It provides protection if an employee sues because they feel the benefits provided to cover their workplace injury and lost wages were inadequate.
-These situations are usually triggered when the employee feels their employer caused the injury due to their negligence and seeks punitive damages.
+These situations are usually triggered when the employee feels their employer caused the injury due to negligence and seeks punitive damages.

-- Cyber Liability policies protect you from a lawsuit against you or covers the costs associated with state Mandated reporting requirements in the event of a data breach that exposes the personally identifiable information of your employees, customers, vendors, etc.
+- Cyber Liability policies protect you from a lawsuit against you or cover the costs associated with state Mandated reporting requirements in the event of a data breach that exposes the personally identifiable information of your employees, customers, vendors, etc.

 - Employment Practices Liability policies (also known as EPLI) cover you when there is legal action from an employee claiming harassment, discrimination, or wrongful termination.
 A comprehensive EPLI policy can also protect you from these same claims by non-employees- such as customers or vendors.

-- Professional Liability policies, sometimes also referred to as Errors and Omissions or E&O policy, provides coverage for claims made against you that an error you made caused monetary loss for your customer.
+- Professional Liability policies, sometimes referred to as Errors and Omissions or E&O policy, provide coverage for claims made against you that an error you made caused monetary loss for your customer.
 As an example, if you offer catering services and made a significant error for an important event (such as a wedding or corporate event) that caused the event to fail and your customer lost money as a result – this coverage can help.